Voltes V: Allies

 Another Boazanian colleague and ally of Doctor Kentaro Goh who escaped with him to Earth.
 He is the leader of the Boazanian refugees/rebels on Earth and assisted Goh in constructing the Solar Falcon, a giant spaceship that is designed to be the partner for space travel for Camp Big Falcon.
 After Goh was re-captured by General Gururu, he led the Voltes team and Camp Big Falcon to Boazania to launch the final attack on Emperor Zambajil and his regime.
-He is known as "General Garth" in the Philippines.